Foundation Scholarships

 Dr. Theodore Bash was a well-known physician in the Bark River, Michigan area for over 30 years.
 He and his wife, Joyce, raised three sons who all went on to further their education at Bay College to acquire a solid academic foundation before heading to a four year university.
 The Theodore Bash Family Scholarship is based on academic merit and it is the wish of the Bash family that the recipient appreciates the solid academic foundation that Bay College provides to all students.

-The Alumni scholarship was developed by the Alumni Association to award a Bay student close to completion.
+The Alumni scholarship was developed by the Bay College Alumni Association to award a student close to completion.
 The fund is added to as gifts are designated by Bay College Alumni from events and campaign.

 Molly Campbell (left), Bay College Faculty Association President and Scholarship Committee Chair, stands alongside Gabriela Boyle (middle) and Josie Schafer (right).
 Gabriela and Josie were awarded the Bay College Faculty Association Scholarship for the Fall 2022 semester.